OrbitTapSpaceGame/support/README.md

 If you experience any issues with OrbitTap - Space Game or need assistance, please don't hesitate to contact us.

+🔧 How to Contact Us via GitHub
+If you'd like to report a bug, suggest a feature, or ask a question, you can do so by creating an issue on our GitHub page:

+👉 Steps to Create an Issue:

+Click on the "Issues" tab at the top.
+Click the green "New issue" button on the right.
+Choose the appropriate template (e.g., Bug Report, Feature Request, or Question).
+Fill in the form with as much detail as possible.
+Click "Submit new issue".
+We’ll review your issue and get back to you as soon as possible.
+Thank you for helping us improve OrbitTap - Space Game!

 Frequently Asked Questions:

 1. How to use powers?